Risha’s Medical Story

 2026

-This is the full record of Risha’s courageous journey written in real time by my mom, dad, Risha and me, originally shared on her CaringBridge Journal dating back to 2011.
+The below link is a full record of Risha’s courageous journey written in real time during hospital visits by my mom, dad, Risha and me, originally shared on her CaringBridge Journal dating back to 2011.